vishvAsa/AgamaH/AryaH/hinduism/articles/tantrAgamAH/tantra-in-practice.md

 6. Auspicious garlands shine in every house, stopping harmful influences.
 May  peace and joy shine forth.
 Come at once to those who remember you.

 7. Soul, Mahavir and the teachings reign; this the devotees sing to the world.
-In every moment help Buddhisagar in the worldly affairs of his soul.25
+In every moment help Buddhisagar in the worldly affairs of his soul.

-Secret Yantras and Erotic Display for Hindu Temples  Michael D. Rabe
+### 25 Secret Yantras and Erotic Display for Hindu Temples

+Michael D. Rabe

 The Silpa Prakasa is the only surviving text on Hindu architecture that was written  from an explictly Tantric perspective.
 Its author, Ramacandra, was an architect  who belonged to a community of Kaula brahmans residing in the Mahanadi delta  of Orissa.
 Composed during the reign of an obscure local raja, the text's date can  be approximated by the fact that its prescriptions are best exemplifed by one  particular temple.
 That is the Varahi temple at Chaurasi, located midway between  the great temple towns of Bhuvaneshvar and Puri, and assigned on stylistic  grounds to the early eleventh century.